and3212/archInstaller/README.md

 How to use:
 - Go into src/ using `cd src`
-- Run the command `chmod +x *`
+- Run the command `chmod +x */*`
-- To begin the progess type `./archInstaller.sh`
+- To begin the progess type `./main_installer.sh`

-**NOTE:** Once this is completed open up a terminal in your new system and type the command
+- After the reboot, run `./main_config.sh`

-`grub-mkconfig -o /boot/grub/grub.cfg`
+- Reboot again and then run `grub-mkconfig -o /boot/grub/grub.cfg` to let GRUB see windows

-This will allow your computer to load your other partitions into GRUB
+**NOTE:** I take no responsibility to damaging your system, use at your own risk